sfstoolbox/sfs-matlab/README.md

 even use it with the Toolbox by setting <code>conf.plot.usegnuplot = true;</code>.

-The following code reproduces the monochromatic wave field for NFCHOA from above, but this time using gnuplot for plotting.
+The following code reproduces the monochromatic wave field for NFC-HOA from above, but this time using gnuplot for plotting.
 The only difference is, that you cannot do the plotting to png afterwards like in Matlab, but have to specify the output file before.
 Note, that the same will work with Matlab.